zwap-in/sqs-mega-python/README.md

 #### Publishing a data object

 Any instance of Python's `dict` type is considered a data object.
+By default, they're encoded to JSON:

 ```python
 payload = {